asote/AzureDemo-VMSS-Windows/README.md

 This will create a resource group containing a vnet, 1 subnet, 1 Internet load balancer, a virtual machine scale set with 2 Windows instances configured with IIS and a Windows jumbox.

 IIS is configured with an ASP.Net application to run a CPU load test.
 Enable auto scaling in Azure portal and create a scale condition, for example:
-* Scale out: when cpu usage is greater than 50% for 5 minutes while sampling every 1 minute, increase my vm count by 1 with a cool down period of 5 minutes.
+* Scale out: when cpu usage is greater than 50% for 5 minutes while sampling every 1 minute, increase vm count by 1 with a cool down period of 5 minutes.
-* Scale in: when cpu usage is less than 40% for 5 minutes while sampling every 1 minute, decrease my vm count by 1.
+* Scale in: when cpu usage is less than 40% for 5 minutes while sampling every 1 minute, decrease vm count by 1.

 # Note: